 It not only gave us the confidence to really go after paying off our debt but in doing it together we become an unstoppable team.

-One thing that we always preach on The Savvy Couple is creating a plan for your money and sticking a monthly budget.
+One thing that we always preach on The Savvy Couple is creating a plan for your money and sticking to a monthly budget.

 In college, we started budgeting with a pen and paper to see where our money was going and where we could save.
 We have always treated our money very respectfully, knowing how hard we work for it.